Gibberlings3/GitHub-Templates/License-Templates/All-Rights-Reserved/README.md

 # All Rights Reserved

-Choose this license if you don't want your mod content to be mirrored, borrowed, or altered without explicit permission.

-You should update the content of your LICENSE file to list the author(s) of your mod.
+If you don't want your mod content to be mirrored, borrowed, or altered without explicit permission, you don't have to do anything.
+However, you can make it clear that this is your position by including this [LICENSE.md](LICENSE.md) file in the root directory of your repo or by adding similar text to your readme file.

-For example:

-    Copyright (c) 2019 Author1, Author2, and Author3
+Having a [maintenance license](../../Maintenance-Template) is critical when choosing this path.
+It allows the community to keep the mod working once the original authors are no longer around.